NoahBSchwartz/Gesture-Controlled-CAD-Mod/README.md

 # Gesture-Controlled-CAD-Mod
-This project takes the position of the user's hand and translates it into CAD control using OpenCV.
+This project was a fun introduction to python and computer vision for me.
+I was inpsired by the Iron Man movies to try to control an object's position using gestures.
+While something similar has been done with a Leap motion controller, using only a camera to interact with CAD is a unique idea.
+To do this, the code takes the position of the user's hand and translates it into mouse coordinates.
+The OpenCV tracking part (which is the majority of the code) is built off this tutorial: https://www.pyimagesearch.com/2018/07/30/opencv-object-tracking/.